paystand/paystand-woocommerce/woocommerce-paystand/readme.txt

 == Description ==

 [PayStand](http://www.paystand.com) is a modern payment processing service for your website.
 [Sign up for PayStand](http://www.paystand.com/signup) and you can use this plugin to process payments for your WooCommerce site.
-You can choose to accept multiple payment methods, such as credit card, echeck, and bitcoin.
+You can choose to accept multiple payment methods, including credit card, echeck, and bitcoin.

 == Installation ==